Colchester Sixth Form College

 The Sixth Form College, Colchester is a sixth form college in Colchester, England.
 Established in 1987, it provides further education in the north Essex area.

 History

 The college is located on the former site of the Gilberd School.
 Recently constructed parts of the building were designed by local architects Martin Wilesmith and Bob Ward of the Roff Marsh Partnership.

 In 1994 Blur played a show at the college – three out of four members of Blur have links with Colchester, with drummer Dave Rowntree having attended the Gilberd School.

 In 2013, the college served as the backdrop for a submission in the official Brian May and Kerry Ellis crowdsourced music video for "The Kissing Me Song".
 A portion of the submission can be seen in the subsequent concert release "The Candlelight Concerts: Live in Montreux 2013".

 Courses

-The college offers courses and qualifications to more than 3100 students – including a large range of AS-Levels and A-Levels; GCSEs; and since 2003, the International Baccalaureate.
-It is mandatory for students studying AS/A-levels to take at least 3 academic subjects; most AS-level courses cover seven periods per week, while most A-level courses cover eight periods per week.

-Additional studies

-An extensive Additional Studies programme is run to suit individual interests or to support a career aim.
-Most courses run over two terms for between one and three periods a week, and some lead to nationally recognised qualifications.

-The college's music Additional Studies are notable.
-It has an orchestra, a band, a choir, and has many music events throughout the year.
-Instrumental lessons are provided at college at a subsidised cost, and students taking music A-level or IB receive half an hour's free music tuition each week.
-The Essex Music Foundation also pays for the college's students to take grade 5 and 8 instrumental and theory exams, using the exam board ABRSM.